sooluh/notes/clfbxjun600010al1botwgnay.md

 // My name is John Doe!
 ```

 And of course, it only works for one placeholder; what if we have multiple keywords with the name `name`?
-Does it still work? of course not, so I added the `gi` regex flag. `g` means globally, and `i` mean insensitive.
+Does it still work?
+Of course not, so I added the `gi` regex flag. `g` means globally, and `i` mean insensitive.

 ```javascript
 function parser(template, name) {